Michael-Goldfarb/client-server_program/README.md

 # client-server_program
-This project will create a local server that is able to store files.
-It stores files by serializing the file based on its type and then it encrypts it.
-It also has the capability of sending files to a client from the ones it has stored.
-This project utilizes data structures to store files in the server and has a variety of algorithms to serialize and deserialize files.
-This project also creates a client which can send and request files to the serverl.
-It also serializes and deserializes files as it sends and requests files.
+This project implements a local server that efficiently stores files using serialization and encryption.
+It also includes functionalities for sending files to clients and supports various algorithms for serialization and deserialization.
+Additionally, it provides a client application that allows users to interact with the server, sending and requesting files with built-in serialization and deserialization capabilities.

+With this project, you can expect a robust file storage solution with secure encryption, smart data structures, and streamlined file transfers for a seamless user experience.

-## How to run local drop box:
+## How to run:
 1. Open two system terminals
 2. Run this command: cd server
 3. Run this command: make clean